BuckeyeDM/BuckeyeDM.github.io/index.md

 ## Update
 * Our work of SEANO is accepted by SDM'18.
 (12/2017)
+* Our paper on heterogeneous information networks analysis is accepted by TKDD.
+(10/2017)
 * I am doing my second internship at Google.
 (05/2017--08/2017)
 * Our paper on contextual outlier detection is accepted to CIKM'16.
 (10/2016)
 * I am doing my summer internship at Google.
 (05/2016--08/2016)